-Calculated Measures can be reused to calculate different contexts for your data.
-For example, a calculated measure for revenue can be viewed (sliced) by region or by month.
-You can also nest calculated measures and define one calculated measure using another calculated measure.
+Metrics can be reused to calculate different contexts for your data.
+For example, a metric for revenue can be viewed (sliced) by region or by month.
+You can also nest metrics and define done metric using another metric.

 Aggregation is the process of grouping the values of multiple instances of a particular numerical fact into a single value by using aggregation functions such as sum, average, minimum, maximum, and count.
 For example, the price of order #1 and the price of order #2 can be aggregated into a single value that reflects the sum for orders.
 This summary value can then be reported or further manipulated for analytics.

-Slicing is when you calculate a measure by a particular attribute or a set of attributes.
-If you are looking at a revenue measure grouped by region, you can say the revenue is sliced by region.
-By their very nature, calculated measures are slices of the facts used to create them.
-These calculated measures can then be further sliced with additional attributes.
+Slicing is when you calculate a fact by a particular attribute or a set of attributes.
+If you are looking at a revenue fact grouped by region, you can say the revenue is sliced by region.
+Using MAQL, you can create metrics that slice facts.
+These expressions can then be further sliced with additional attributes.

 Filtering typically means limiting the set of data that is going to be analyzed or visualized.

 In GoodData you can apply filters in several places, and the filters can be combined.
-For example a calculated measure can have a filter as a part of its MAQL definition and an insight can be filtered by an attribute or a measure.
-Dashboards can also contain filters by which end users can further narrow the analysis.
+For example a metric can have a filter as a part of its MAQL definition and an insight can be filtered by an attribute or a metric.
+Dashboards can also contain filters that can further narrow the analysis.

 Logical Data Model (LDM)

-The LDM defines what calculated measures you can create using MAQL, as well as how you can slice and filter your data.
+The LDM defines what metrics you can create using MAQL, as well as how you can slice and filter your data.
 Because the insights that are available to you are based on the LDM you create, the LDM should be created with your reporting requirements taken into consideration.